Profile: Arianna Huffington

 Her interest in political activism reached new heights when she ran as an independent candidate for governor of California in 2003.

 Standing against Arnold Schwarzenegger, she described the race as the "hybrid versus the Hummer".
-She dropped out of the race before election day.
+But she eventually dropped out of the race before election day.